 While controversial, this ruling is an important one for South Carolina employees.
 And it makes sense, given workers’ compensation is designed to protect employees doing just about anything made part of their job.
 While our firm didn’t handle this case, we give Mr. Whigham’s lawyer major credit for the hard work and devotion to fight this battle to a justified conclusion.
 We hope things work out as best they can for Mr. Whigham.

 If you’ve been hurt on the job in Spartanburg or nearby—whether it’s an employer-sponsored event or just working on the line—always feel free to call us to discuss the benefits you’re entitled to and how we might be able to help you get them.
-Feel free to call us at toll-free 888.230.1841 or local at 864.582.0416 or you can email us from your website or start a live chat.
+Feel free to call us at toll-free 888.230.1841 or you can email us from your website or start a live chat.